-Travel Agency Management and Tour Operations MTTM-04 France, Germany, Italy, China, India, UAE, Russia and many more.
+Travel Agency Management and Tour Operations MTTM-104 France, Germany, Italy, China, India, UAE, Russia and many more.
 All these members are committed to the highest standards of business ethics and quality of service to the travellers.
 14.5.3 Industry Standards: WATA is very much particular about the Code of Conduct that it shares with the members.
 The motive of WATA is to be a worldwide network of agencies with quality service that is unmatched.
 To ensure the fulfilment of this aim WATA implements several norms for the travel agents in dealing with the traveller, member to member interaction and member to WATA transactions.
 The General Assembly and the WATA Executive Committee are the two monitoring bodies.
 Check Your Progress: Answer the following questions.
-1. Write a short note on IATA.
 2. What is the full form of ICAO?
 3. IATA member airlines are registered in overnations.
 4. The traffic services work falls into three main areas